-Leading the program will be the Rev. Young-ki Eun, who has recently arrived at Genesis with a wide range of experience as a chaplain and pastoral educator.
+Leading the program is the Rev. Young-ki Eun, who arrived at Genesis with a wide range of experience as a chaplain and pastoral educator.
 Most recently from New York, he was drawn to Genesis for its strong values, spiritual heritage, and dedication to a mission to provide “compassionate, quality health services to all those in need.”

 “I feel very fortunate to have found a health system that still has such a strong emphasis on spiritual care,” the Rev. Eun says.
 “The value of spiritual care at a hospital is so important; it’s where patients seek comfort at critical times in their lives.
 The gate to spirituality opens even more during times of crisis.”

-Residents of the Genesis inaugural program will undergo three full units of accredited clinical pastoral education -- the majority of which will be spent in clinical ministry to patients, their families, and hospital staff.
+Residents of the Genesis CPE program undergo three full units of accredited clinical pastoral education -- the majority of which is spent in clinical ministry to patients, their families, and hospital staff.

 “It can be very helpful to patients going through a crisis when a chaplain is present, listening and understanding,” he says.
 “Our approach is very sensitive and respectful to patients.
 Sometimes they want to talk about their struggles.
 Other times, they may want to be alone.
 We let them know of our availability should they want our support.
 In this context, our program emphasizes pastoral relationships and integration of head and heart.”